krisuryanshi/benchmark-portfolio-optimizer/README.md

 # Benchmark Portfolio Optimizer 📊
 **CFM 101 – Robo-Advising Challenge (Market Meet Strategy)**

+> For the complete implementation and outputs, refer to `main.ipynb`.

 ## Overview
 This project builds a rule-based portfolio optimizer that constructs a diversified equity portfolio designed to track a benchmark defined as the average of the S&P 500 and TSX Composite total returns.